aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

-1. Once the consumer lag predictor is activated for your account, log in to the [Aiven Console](https://console.aiven.io/), select your project and then choose your Aiven for Apache Kafka® service.
+1. Once the consumer lag predictor is activated for your account, log in to the [Aiven Console](https://console.aiven.io/), select your project and choose your Aiven for Apache Kafka® service.

 1. On the service page, click **Service settings** on the sidebar.